GenericMappingTools/pygmt/CONTRIBUTING.md

 * :mag: Fixing typos and improving to the documentation
 * :bulb: Writing code for everyone to use

-If you get stuck at any point you can create an issue on GitHub (look for the *Issues* tab in the repository) or contact us at one of the other channels mentioned below.
+If you get stuck at any point you can create an [issue](https://github.com/GenericMappingTools/pygmt/issues) on GitHub or contact us at one of the other channels [mentioned below](#how-can-i-talk-to-you).

 For more information on contributing to open source projects, [GitHub's own guide](https://guides.github.com/activities/contributing-to-open-source/)